Competition law Blog

 On March 26th, news broke that ride-hailing giant Uber agreed to sell its Southeast Asian operations to its local competitor Grab.
 The move may sound familiar, as Uber previously retreated from the Chinese market by selling its operations to Didi Chuxing.
 From a competition law perspective, these acquisitions raise questions of both merger control and restrictive agreements, which are explored […]

-Do you want to share your analysis of a competition or regulatory law topic with the readers of the CoRe Blog?
+Do you want to share your analysis of a competition law topic?
 We invite you to submit your post on, for example: recent European, national or international judgments or legislation with relevance to EU competition law; new developments, publications, hot topics in EU competition law.
 The recommended length of the post is 500-2,000 words incl. references (endnotes).
-Your analysis will be published under the category ‘Feature’.
+Your analysis will be published under the category ‘Guest Blog’.

-Here’s how you can publish a post on the CoRe Blog as a guest author:
+Here’s how you can publish a post on the Blog as a guest author:

-Step 2: The CoRe Blog editors will review your draft to make sure its content and quality fit the blog.
+Step 2: We at Lexxion will review your draft to make sure its content and quality fit the blog.
 If needed, they will suggest what improvements you should make.

-Step 3: Once your draft has been finalized and accepted, Lexxion will publish the post on the CoRe Blog
+Step 3: Once your draft has been finalised and accepted, we will publish your post.

 Submit your guest blog post